0xCoto/CygnusRFI/README.md

 We can mathematically interpret the dynamic spectrum as a two-dimensional matrix with ***m*** rows and ***2<sup>n</sup>*** columns, where *m* ∈ ℕ\* is the total number of FFT samples (integrations) and *2<sup>n</sup>*, *n* ∈ ℕ is the number of frequency channels (FFT size).

-In `rfi_plotter.py`, this matrix is defined as a 2D numpy array at [line 29](https://github.com/0xCoto/VIRGO/blob/master/plot.py#L29). //EDIT MEEEEEEEEEEEEEEEEEEEEEEEE
+Using the frequency-hopping technique, we can synthesize a number of spectra, covering a wide frequency range, resulting in the final RFI plot.

 ![alt text](https://i.imgur.com/lSlXbXq.png)

+In `rfi_plotter.py`, these matrices ared defined as 2D numpy arrays at [line 29](https://github.com/0xCoto/VIRGO/blob/master/plot.py#L29). //EDIT MEEEEEEEEEEEEEEEEEEEEEEEE

 ### Averaged Spectrum Derivation
 If we average with respect to the frequency channels (`zmean = np.mean(a=z, axis=0)`), we get a new *1* × *2<sup>n</sup>* **row matrix** (or **row vector**), which is the <ins>averaged spectrum</ins> of the observation.
 This is defined at [line 39](https://github.com/0xCoto/VIRGO/blob/master/plot.py#L39) of `rfi_plotter.py`. //EDIT MEEEEEEEEEEEEEEEEEEEEEEEE